BeaudoinA/netSGCCA/README.md

 ## Introduction ##

-netSGCCA is a method based on the integration of multiblock omics data.
+netSGCCA is a method based on the integration of multiblock data.
 This method derives from framework of the Generalized Canonical Correlation Analysis, and most particulary on the SGCCA (Sparse Generalized Canonical Correlation Analysis), which allows studying the relationship between several groups of variables and choosing the most pertinent variables and on the GraphNet penalty, which allows the integration of an information network reflecting the interactions among the variables within a given data block.
 One of the objectives of the method is to remove the “high-frequency” components induced by the GraphNet penalty, meaning sharp variations of the loadings between variables that are neighbors in the reference network.

 ## Installation ##